by • January 15, 2020

 With new systems, applications, and data sources added on a regular basis, IT environments are growing more complex than ever before.
-To deal with this complexity, organizations are relying on API management solutions that make their environments more tightly connected, facilitating information exchange.
+To deal with this complexity, organizations are relying on ESB and API management solutions that make their environments more tightly connected, facilitating information exchange.
 So which ESB and API management is right for you and why?

 It’s no surprise, then, that the API management industry has never been stronger.
 According to the consulting firm KBV Research, the global API management market will reach $6.2 billion by 2024, with an average growth rate of 28 percent annually.